 The attribute "Arrival condition" must not be 0 in the table CUSTOMS DATA TYPE for this "Customs data type".
 On each "Manifest item" all the "Customs data" must have the same "Arrival condition".

-R240DK

-If the TRANSPORT OPERATION.Planned Operation according to the table PLANNED OPERATION has a ”Departure condition” = C, for the transport mode, then the ISO country code in ”Next destination” must be a EU country according to the table EU COUNTRIES.
-If there is no”Departure condition” according to the table PLANNED OPERATION (blank), then there is no requirement.
-The country can then be either an EU-country or a nonEU-country.

 R241DK

 If Transport = 3 and Cargo code=DN13 then IATA flight number an..8 are created as follows: an..3 mandatory prefix for the flight operator n..4 mandatory flight number a1 optional suffix